Eggy115/ModifyMC/README.md

 # Skript

-Skript is plugin
-List `.sk`
+Skript is a Minecraft plugin for Paper/Spigot, which allows server owners and other people to modify their servers without learning Java.
+Custom skripts are located in the scripts folder within the Skript folder, and should end in `.sk`.
+To enable, disable, and reload scripts, use the command `/sk`.
+Within the Skripts folder are a collection of different `.sk` files.

 ## Requirements
 - Minecraft `1.9+`
-- Spigot or Paper (fork of Spigot) | CraftBukkit will not work
+- Spigot *or* Paper (fork of Spigot) | **CraftBukkit will not work**
 - Skript

 Some skript may require: